Gregory T. Linteris: Spaceflight experience

 Linteris was a payload specialist on STS-83 (April 4–8, 1997) and STS-94 (July 1–17, 1997) and logged over 471 hours in space.
 STS-83, the Microgravity Science Laboratory (MSL-1) Spacelab mission, was cut short because of problems with one of the Space Shuttle's three fuel cell power generation units.
 STS-94 was a re-flight of the Microgravity Science Laboratory (MSL-1) Spacelab mission, and focused on materials and combustion science research in microgravity.

 Current position

-During his spaceflight time and currently, Linteris is a staff scientist in the Fire Research Division of the Engineering Laboratory at the National Institute of Standards and Technology in Gaithersburg, Maryland.
+During his spaceflight time and currently, Linteris is a staff scientist in the Building Energy and Environment Division of the Engineering Laboratory at the National Institute of Standards and Technology in Gaithersburg, Maryland.